-Compliance teams need to capture data from and monitor the wide range of platforms and systems used by front office teams.
+Compliance teams need to capture data from and monitor the wide range of platforms and systems used by front-office teams.
 They also need to ability to ensure that best execution methodologies and rules are being followed.
 Many lack the oversight to do this effectively, which makes it difficult for firms to identify best execution failures or poor client outcomes.

 All asset classes are different and need to be treated differently.
-While we have seen a move towards multi-asset trading over recent years, that does not mean that the calculations and tools used to prove best execution can be the same for multiple asset-classes.
-For example, TCA is difficult to standardise across asset classes and is hard to use for less liquid instruments.
+While we have seen a move towards multi-asset trading over recent years, that does not mean that the calculations and tools used to prove best execution can be the same for multiple asset classes.
+For example, TCA is difficult to standardize across asset classes and is hard to use for less liquid instruments.
 As a result, a wide set of knowledge and expertise is required both within trading and compliance teams to understand exactly how to treat each asset class.

 Continuous access to reference and market data is one of the most crucial aspects for effective best execution analysis and reporting.
-Performing best execution requires high quality internal data as well as the right external data for benchmarking.
+Performing best execution requires high-quality internal data as well as the right external data for benchmarking.
 For some non-equity, less liquid types of instruments, good benchmarks are challenging to find – which is why they are difficult to carry out TCA on.

-Firms usually need to bring together and normalise structured and unstructured data from several internal sources to compile the required best execution reports.
+Firms usually need to bring together and normalize structured and unstructured data from several internal sources to compile the required best execution reports.
 This can be onerous, costly and result in manual errors – increasing the risk of regulatory scrutiny.

 Once unified, firms then need to be able to compare their own trading data against industry reference points and benchmarks to determine the relative performance of each execution and whether it has fallen within or outside the firm’s OEP.
 The key to doing this successfully lies in effectively managing best execution data.

 By bringing together all relevant data under a single lens, firms can go beyond just meeting their obligations and start to use that data more intelligently.
 This is a trend we have seen grow over recent years, where firms are getting smarter about how they trade by better leveraging their data.
-For example, there has been an acceleration towards alerting to optimise executions.
+For example, there has been an acceleration toward alerting to optimize executions.
 Alerts are traditionally used for risk management purposes to for example proactively flag when an execution falls outside of a firm’s OEP.
 Now, broader use of alerting is being used for best execution to better manage orders and access new liquidity – to create new opportunities and drive better trading performance.

 Modern best execution solutions that are grounded on data management and automation enable firms to easily demonstrate compliance with best execution rules and automatically flag anomalies, risks, and outliers.
-With data at the centre, these solutions also enable firms to fully leverage their trading data to drive better performance.
+With data at the center, these solutions also enable firms to fully leverage their trading data to drive better performance.

-For compliance and front office teams, this can translate into greater efficiency alongside knowledge that compliance obligations are being met.
+For compliance and front office teams, this can translate into greater efficiency alongside the knowledge that compliance obligations are being met.
 By having the latest technology in place firms are also future-proofed, meaning that they are always able to easily adapt to regulatory or any other unexpected changes.